bsv-blockchain/message-box-server/README.md

 # Message Box Server

-Facilitates general secure peer-to-peer message exchanges between parties.
+A secure, peer-to-peer message routing server designed for the Bitcoin SV ecosystem.
+Supports both HTTP and WebSocket message transport, encrypted payloads, identity-based routing, and overlay advertisement via SHIP.

 ## Overview

-PeerServ is a peer-to-peer messaging API that enables secure and authenticated communication between users on the MetaNet.
-This is primarily achieved through the use of a message-box architecture.
+MessageBox is a peer-to-peer messaging API that enables secure, encrypted, and authenticated communication between users on the MetaNet.
+This is primarily achieved through a message-box architecture combined with optional overlay routing and real-time WebSocket transport.

-When a user sends a message, they must specify the messageBox type and the recipient.
-This design allows for standard messageBox protocols to be defined at a higher layer while creating a separation of messages based on their type and recipient.
-Once a user sends a message, it is placed in a messageBox specifically designated for that user and that protocol.
+When a user sends a message, they must specify the messageBox type and the intended recipient (an identity key).
+This design allows for protocol-specific messageBox types to be defined at higher application layers, while maintaining clear separation of messages by type and recipient.
+Each message is routed into a box associated with a specific recipient and use case.

-Security is a critical aspect of PeerServ.
-It relies on [Authrite middleware](https://github.com/p2ppsr/authrite-express) to ensure that only the user who created the messageBox can access its contents.
-Additionally, PeerServ is compatible with [PacketPay](https://github.com/p2ppsr/packetpay-express), which wraps the Authrite middleware and provides a way for PeerServ instance owners to monetize their services through API requests.
+Security is a critical aspect of MessageBox.
+It relies on [Authrite middleware](https://github.com/p2ppsr/authrite-express) to ensure that only the recipient can access and acknowledge their own messages.
+In addition, encrypted payloads are supported using authenticated asymmetric key exchange with symmetric encryption, allowing messages to be securely transmitted and decrypted by the recipient.

-To make full use of PeerServ, you can use [Tokenator](https://github.com/p2ppsr/tokenator) which is the base-level client-side software for interacting with PeerServ.
+MessageBox also supports [@bsv/authsocket](https://www.npmjs.com/package/@bsv/authsocket) for real-time authenticated WebSocket communication.
+This enables clients to receive messages instantly and interact with rooms associated with their identity key and chosen messageBox.

+For more flexible routing, MessageBox integrates with the [@bsv/overlay](https://www.npmjs.com/package/@bsv/overlay) protocol, enabling public advertisement of MessageBox hosts via SHIP broadcasts.
+Clients can query these advertisements to route messages to remote servers if a direct messageBox is not available.

+To interact with MessageBox, use [MessageBoxClient](https://github.com/bitcoin-sv/p2p), the client-side library designed to handle authentication, encryption, WebSocket communication, and overlay resolution.

 For more information on the concepts behind PeerServ, check out the documentation on [Project Babbage](https://www.projectbabbage.com/docs/peerserv/concepts).

+## Concepts
+- **Identity Key:** All messages are addressed to an identity key (a public key)
+- **MessageBox:** A named message stream associated with an identity key (e.g., payment_inbox)
+- **Encrypted Payloads:** Messages can be AES-encrypted and include metadata
+- **Overlay Routing:** MessageBox instances can advertise availability via the SHIP overlay protocol
+- **Live Messaging:** Clients can join WebSocket rooms and receive messages in real-time
+- **Acknowledgment:** Messages must be acknowledged to be removed from the database
+________________________________________

 ## API Routes